pypeit/PypeIt/doc/pypeit_file.rst

 Overview
 ========

-The primary file that dictates how ``PypeIt`` is executed and what data it reduces is called the ``PypeIt`` reduction file.
+The PypeIt Reduction File is *the* critical component to any successful run of PypeIt.
+It is where you set (1) how ``PypeIt`` is executed using its :ref:`parameters` and (2) what data files to include in the reduction.

 The name of the file is expected to end with ``.pypeit``, and it has a specific format that we discuss below.
-The ``PypeIt`` reduction file should first be automatically generated using the :ref:`pypeit_setup` script, but it can (and often will be) edited by the user.
+The ``PypeIt`` reduction file should first be automatically generated using the :ref:`pypeit_setup` script, but it can (and often *must*) be edited by the user.

 This document provides guidance on modifying the file.
 You may also wish to refer to :doc:`input_files` for